feature-engine/feature_engine/docs/user_guide/selection/index.rst

 :class:`DropCorrelatedFeatures()`               ×	                      √	            Drops features that are correlated
 :class:`SmartCorrelatedSelection()`	            ×	                      √	            From a correlated feature group drops the less useful features
 :class:`DropHighPSIFeatures()`	                ×	                      √	            Drops features with high Population Stability Index
+:class:`SelectByInformationValue()`             √                         √             Selects features that have an information value greater than a passthreshold
 ============================================ ======================= ============= ====================================================================================

 Selection based on model performance